jqno/talks/enoughcs/src/talk.md

 1938 -

 ::: notes
+* Cheques
-Beware of bugs in the above code; I have only proved it correct, not tried it.
+* Beware of bugs in the above code; I have only proved it correct, not tried it.
 :::

 ##